-This is over a quarter of the entire world’s population, genuinely making Facebook the biggest social media platform ever.
+This is over a third of the entire world’s population, genuinely making Facebook the biggest social media platform ever.
 Upon seeing this figure, it’s no surprise social media marketers make it a big part of their overall marketing strategy, and so should you.

 Facebook has been “cleaning house” recently, but being such a large platform, it’s challenging to find and remove this massive number of fake accounts.
 At least they’ve admitted that there are this many (a number close to the population of Indonesia).